 Partner model regulatory compliance

-Your data is stored at rest within the selected region or multi-region for partner models on Vertex AI, but the regionalization of data processing may vary.
+Your data is stored at rest within the selected region or multi-region for partner models on Vertex AI, but the regionalization of data processing might vary.
 For a detailed list of partner models' data processing commitments, see Data residency for partner models.